kasparsd/orbiter/readme.md

 # Orbiter

-**Orbiter is a simple tool for publishing static website out of Markdown documents.**
+**Orbiter is a simple tool for publishing a website out of Markdown documents.**

 ![Screenshot of a website create with Orbiter](https://raw.github.com/kasparsd/orbiter/master/screenshot.png)